 As a unified system, BYOKMS can handle data encryption, tokenization, and shared secrets, while protecting data and applications on-premises, in hybrid clouds, and in public cloud environments.

-With BYOKMS, organizations keep exclusive control over who can see their data, delivering a number of important benefits.
+With BYOKMS, organizations keep exclusive control over who can see and access their data, which should be non-negotiable for cloud data security

 Key management with regional isolation also helps with compliance with the EU’s General Data Protection Regulation (GDPR) and comparable data sovereignty laws.